MicrosoftDocs/windows-powershell-docs/docset/windows/dism/add-windowscapability.md

 If you specify multiple *Source* arguments, the files are gathered from the first location where they are found and the rest of the locations are ignored.
 Separate source locations with a comma.

 If you do not specify a *Source*, the default location set by Group Policy is used.
-Windows Update is also used for online images.
+If that fails, Windows Update is also used for online images, if *LimitAccess* is not specified.
+When all fail, the cmdlet fails silently; no exceptions are thrown.

 *Source* can only be used when servicing images that are running at least Windows® 8 or Windows Server® 2012.